revaldinho/cpc_ram_expansion/cpc_ram_expansion/README.md

 This card supports all 6128, 464 Plus and 6128 Plus machines but is _not_ suitable for the older 464 and 664 computers.

-The card is available directly from me - pm me via the (http://www.cpcwiki.eu/forum "CPC Wiki Forum") - or directly from SeeedStudio via their (https://www.seeedstudio.com/gallery-index.html "Seed Gallery") pages.
+The card is available directly from me - pm me via the [CPC Wiki Forum](http://www.cpcwiki.eu/forum) - or directly from SeeedStudio via their [Seeed Gallery](https://www.seeedstudio.com/gallery-index.html) pages.

-The card has a (http://www.cpcwiki.eu/forum/amstrad-cpc-hardware/mother-x4-board/ "Mother X4") standard box connector rather than an edge connector.
+The card has a [Mother MX4](http://www.cpcwiki.eu/forum/amstrad-cpc-hardware/mother-x4-board/) standard box connector rather than an edge connector.
 So to use the board you will need a Mother X4 or compatible expansion card.
-One possibility is to use my own (https://github.com/revaldinho/cpc_ram_expansion/blob/master/cpc_backplane/README.md "CPC 3 slot expansion backplane"): again it's easily assembled and the PCBs are available directly from me or via (https://www.seeedstudio.com/gallery-index.html "Seeed's Gallery").
-Other options are (https://oshpark.com/shared_projects/3yA33GYO "CPCCONMX4") - a single slot card which plugs directly into the CPC edge connector - or (http://www.cpcwiki.eu/forum/amstrad-cpc-hardware/motherx4-alternative-for-cpc-464-users "LambdaMikel's Expansion") - a 4 slot version which replicates the edge connector.
+One possibility is to use my own [CPC 3 slot expansion backplane](https://github.com/revaldinho/cpc_ram_expansion/blob/master/cpc_backplane/README.md): again it's easily assembled and the PCBs are available directly from me or via [Seeed's Gallery](https://www.seeedstudio.com/gallery-index.html).
+Other options are [CPCCONMX4](https://oshpark.com/shared_projects/3yA33GYO) - a single slot card which plugs directly into the CPC edge connector - or [LambdaMikel's Expansion](http://www.cpcwiki.eu/forum/amstrad-cpc-hardware/motherx4-alternative-for-cpc-464-users) - a 4 slot version which replicates the edge connector.

-##DK'Tronics Compatibility
+## DK'Tronics Compatibility

-The board is fully compatible with the DK'Tronics/Amstrad bank switching schemes described in the (http://www.cpcwiki.eu/imgs/8/83/DK%27Tronics_Peripheral_-_Technical_Manual_%28Edition_1%29.pdf DK'Tronics Peripheral Technical Manual).
+The board is fully compatible with the DK'Tronics/Amstrad bank switching schemes described in the [DK'Tronics Peripheral Technical Manual](http://www.cpcwiki.eu/imgs/8/83/DK%27Tronics_Peripheral_-_Technical_Manual_%28Edition_1%29.pdf).

 In this scheme there are 8 possible 64K banks, and each bank is split into 4 16K blocks.